 Interview With Nia: Living With Early-Onset Alzheimer's Disease

 For this article, we interviewed Anitra Mostacero, aka Nia Mo.
 Nia is an AlzheimersDisease.net community member.
-She works as an advocate to share what it is like to be diagnosed with early-onset Alzheimer's disease.
+She spends much of her time volunteering and as an advocate sharing what it is like to be diagnosed and living with early-onset Alzheimer's disease at 42 years old.

 I actually thought that I had a brain tumor, so learning that I had early-onset Alzheimer's was a mighty blow.
-For me, having a brain tumor meant that I could have the tumor removed and go back to normal, because I had been so "off."
-But having Alzheimer's meant that I was going to suffer and lose memories and lose all the things that I love slowly and progressively, and it’s terrifying.
+For me, having a brain tumor meant that I could have the tumor removed and go back to normal because I had been so "off".
+But having Alzheimer's meant that I was going to suffer, lose memories, and lose all the things that I love slowly and progressively.
+It's terrifying.

-Nia: My life has changed significantly since I learned that I have Alzheimer’s disease.
-I spent the first year in a deep depression, mourning everything I felt that I would lose or things that I’d already lost, such as my short-term memory, and diminished capabilities such as working.
+My life has changed significantly since I learned my diagnosis.
+I spent the first year in a deep depression, mourning everything I felt that I would lose or things that I had already lost, such as my short-term memory, and diminished capabilities like working.

 Stigma and Alzheimer's

-Nia: Yes, I often experienced stigma and have been told that I don't look like I have Alzheimer's or that I am "not demented"; I couldn't possibly have dementia.
-I'm one of those people that look even younger than what they are, so that’s another challenge.
+Yes, I often experienced stigma and have been told that I don't look like I have Alzheimer's or that I am "not demented," I couldn't possibly have dementia.
+I'm one of those people that look even younger than what they are, so that is another challenge.
 I even had a doctor at the VA tell me that I was not demented so I couldn't possibly have dementia because at that moment in time I was doing fine.
 It was such an injustice for me and extremely insensitive.

-I also feel that as a Black woman or a Black person, we are not heard or treated for dementia or dementia symptoms as carefully as people of other ethnicities are.
-I am was very blessed for the medical care team that I have, but I have experienced stigmas, and it has been heartbreaking.
-Even applying for social security and having social security tell you that you can still work in a basement doing microfilm tells me that they don't understand the nature of this disease.
+I also feel that as a Black woman or a Black person, we are not heard or treated for dementia or dementia symptoms as carefully as people of other ethnicities.
+I am very blessed with a medical care team that I can trust, but I have experienced stigmas.
+It has been heartbreaking.
+Even applying for social security and having social security tell you that you can still work, they don't understand the nature of this disease.

 For those reasons, unless I'm advocating, I no longer tell people that I have dementia.
 I simply say that I have memory problems or that my short-term memory is bad.
 People seem to understand that a little bit better.
 My choice to not tell people doesn't help the cause, but it does help me.
 Eventually, I will be a little bit more open outside of advocating, because I feel like it's the only way people will actually learn about my disease and learn that it's not just an old peoples' disease, but that is my cross to bear.

 My best friend is also very active in my care.
-We talk every day, just like my son, and they help me to be able to pulse my decline and abilities.
-They also lift me up and on, my greatest cheerleaders!
-My father is also very active in my life, and we have our routines of watching television shows together, etc. I'm very engaged with my family and I love it!
+We talk every day, just like my son, and they help me keep a pulse on my decline and abilities.
+They also lift me up - my greatest cheerleaders!
+My father is also very active in my life, and we have our routines.
+I'm very engaged with my family and I love it!

-Nia: I want other people diagnosed with Alzheimer's to know that you can still have purpose and you can still enjoy life.
+I want other people diagnosed with Alzheimer's to know that you can still have purpose and enjoy life.
 Life is not the same as what it was before for me because I was a mover and a shaker, but it's morphed into something different and more beautiful.

 I also paint, work out, and volunteer at church and the Alzheimer's Association.
 The focus is self-care, to not only survive but thrive with this disease.